rev-net/memo/pitch.md

 - **Clarity**: Allow for ownership and access rules that can't be subjectively misinterpreted.
 - **Certainty**: Express clearly scheduled rules which cannot be broken.
 - **Auditability**: Impossible to hide, simplifying diligence for all participants.
-- **Connectivity**: Easy, reliable, and open access to and from other smart contracts, including other revnets for composable accounting schemas.
+- **Composability**: Easy, reliable, and open access to and from other smart contracts, including other revnets for interdependent accounting schemas.
 - **Everywhere**: Allow organizations to tokenize their revenue and fundraises on any EVM blockchain, expanding to new ones as they emerge and prove their legitimacy.

 Each revnet has a token and is defined in stages.
 Each stage specifies five rules which dictate how the revnet operates: